nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Additionally, its feature is exposed in the `List` interface by calling its `sort` method.

+The sort method wil automatically sort its tasks by ascending order whenever a new task is added or an existing task is edited.

 Given below is an example usage scenario of adding a new task and how the task sorted by deadline mechanism behaves.

 Step 1.
-The user launches the application and enters the respective `taskAdd` command.
+The user launches the application and enters the respective `task add` command.

 Step 2.
 If the command is successful, a `task` object is created and will eventually be passed to `UniqueTaskList`.